ACRealms/ACRealms.WorldServer/README.md

 ## Known Issues

-- Housing is working, but not tested in full yet.
-Purchasing houses, abandoning houses, villa portals, villa storage have been tested.
-I haven't tried mansions, apartments, allegiance housing, booting, or permissions yet.
-I'm sure not everything works yet but it is just a matter of fixing minor things.
-The hard technical problems related to housing have already been solved, however.
 - Ruleset and realm files were originally intended to be updatable without a restart of the server, and a very early version of this project allowed it, but there were issues with caching.
 I still want to fix that because restarting the server is not convenient when experimenting with ideas for new rulesets.
-- The ruleset specification is complex and not covered by any unit tests.
+- The ruleset specification is complex and not yet fully covered by unit tests, but progress is being made here.
 If you notice any unexpected behavior with rulesets, please report it!
 - landblock content files are global and cannot be defined on a realm by realm basis yet.
 This is something I've wanted to address for a very long time now but it hasn't been done yet because of priorities.
+(UPDATE: This is now scheduled for the v2.3 milestone)

 ## Developer notes

-Property IDs (ACE.Entity.Enum.Properties.PropertyXXX) from 42000-42999 are reserved by AC Realms Core.
+Property IDs (ACE.Entity.Enum.Properties.PropertyXXX) and PositionTypes from 42000-42999 are reserved by AC Realms Core.

 Realm Property IDs (ACE.Entity.Enum.Properties.RealmPropertyXXX) from 0-9999 are reserved by AC Realms Core in a similar manner.